“Perfect sight comes easily, without any effort or strain, while, imperfect sight is always produced by a strain or an effort to see”.

-- MOVEMENT - The eyes are at rest only when they are moving.
+- MOVEMENT - In order for the eyes to be relaxed, they must be in dynamic relaxation.
+They must be in motion, without undue tension.
+The eyes are at rest only when they are moving.
 And, when the eyes are moving they are at rest.
 The eyes are anatomically designed to require movement in order to see clearly.
-They can see clearly with movement, with ease.
+They can see clearly with movement, and can do this with ease.
 The eyes depend on movement for normal function.
 Keeping the eyes from moving, for example by staring, is a strain on the eyes and lowers vision.

 - IMAGINATION AND MEMORY - Imagination and memory improves vision.
 Since we see more with the mind than with the eyes, a perfectly relaxed mind, with a perfect imagination and perfect memory means perfectly clear vision.